 There is number of ways to deal with the ink monitor, depending on your printer model and what's available for it.

 1 - Disable the ink monitor This is the cheapest option that works with most Canon (chipped) printers.
 If you have a Canon for which a chip resetter is not available (eg Canon with 1 black and 1 tricolour cartridge), it might well be the only solution.
 Click here to learn how to disable Canon ink monitor.
-Disabling the ink monitor may be the cheapest option, but is more an emergency fix than a permanent solution.
+Disabling the ink monitor may be the cheapest option, but it is more of a temporary fix than a permanent solution.
 With the monitor disabled, the ink levels don't display any more and the printer will not stop printing - when out of ink either.
-Unless your printer is set up with continuous ink, or chip resetter is not available...you want to see the ink level display - so you know when to refill each ink tank.
+Unless your printer is set up with continuous ink, or a chip resetter is not available...you want to see the ink level display - so you know when to refill each ink tank.
 Without chip resetter, the first indication you get is when the ink runs out.

 2 - Buy refillable ink tanks This option applies to most Canon printers using individual ink tanks - not1 black and 1 tricolour cartridge.
 To cut long story short...refillable ink tanks are purpose built, easy to refill versions of genuine Canon ink tanks.
 The reset technology is either built into the chips themselves (auto-reset chips) or a chip resetter is used (manual-reset chips).
 Find Canon refillable ink cartridges here - with either manual or auto-reset chips.